 In romping dialog with the insightful Sa, Ken returns from the brink of self-destruction and enlists for high pay in her revolutionary enterprise.
 His job?
-Multiplying the billions in her political war chest to fund big capitalism's ultimate demise.
+Her capitalist.

-Written mostly in the form of brisk dialogue among an unusually intriguing cast of characters, this is the wry, symbolic tale of a consummate revolutionary armed with the know-how and means to turn the tides on the Wall Street political system.
-The present and future, real and unreal fuel a delightful and scathing bonfire of corporate political culture in America.
+Written mostly in the form of brisk dialogue among an unusually intriguing cast of characters, this is the wry, symbolic tale of a consummate revolutionary armed with the know-how and means to turn the tides on the Wall Street political machine.
+The present and future, and the real and unreal, fuel a delightful and provocative bonfire of corporate political culture in America.

-The second book in the series, A Stone of Conscience, continues directly from Ken and Sahar's fitful beginnings in Book One.
-Here they become odd partners in a duel against the powerful kingpin Wellingham and a consortium of foreign policy interests who desire war and precious resources in hot spots around the world.
-From the beach house on the British Virgin Islands to which she sends him for a rest, Ken goes to South Asia as double agent for Sa within the Wellingham empire.
+The second book in the series, Suited For War, continues directly from Ken and Sahar's fitful beginnings in Book One.
+Here they become odd partners in a duel of espionage against the all-powerful financier Wellingham and his consortium of government and corporate foreign policy interests.
+From the serenity of a beach house on the British Virgin Islands Ken journeys to terror-ridden South Asia as double agent for Sa within the Wellingham multinational empire.

 On his own, Ken communicates with Sa over the Net, through which routine video calls have expanded business and life into new dimensions, permitting a virtual world in which Sa remotely thrives.

-In his early seventies, the gruff capitalist, “Old Man” Wellingham, is hosting a board meeting of his private bank, whose members include many power players in their own right, people of influence in and out of government at the highest level.
+In his mid-seventies, the gruff capitalist “Old Man” Wellingham is hosting a board meeting of his private bank, whose members include many power players in their own right, people of influence in and out of government at the highest level.
 At home among the many rooms of his mansion, Sa has them under surveillance at a time of crisis.

-In South Asia and again in South America, they confront government and corporate plans to field and test new weapon technologies against guerrilla insurgents.
+In South Asia and again in South America, they confront government and corporate plans to test and field new weapon technologies against guerrilla insurgents.
 Sa and Ken risk capture and death as they discover and strive to expose deadly clandestine operations to the world.